 - Increase the lifetime value of donors

 Keep in mind that the outside of the email (the subject line) is just as important as the inside, and that the outside of a direct mail letter (the envelope) is no different.
 Add a short phrase to the outside that calls the reader to open the letter for a specific reason.
 To further increase open rates, incorporate your logo, an impactful image, and your organization’s colors on the envelope itself.

-Have a Hook
+Have a Strong Hook

-Almost everybody, including me, starts with a weak first sentence.
+“Almost everybody, including me, starts with a weak first sentence.
 Don’t warm up.
-Start with action—whether that’s telling a story, asking, or saying something nice about the donor.” – Jeff Brooks
+Start with action—whether that’s telling a story, asking, or saying something nice about the donor.”

 Use Visuals and Digestible Presentation